masoudkarimif/java-jade-docker/README.md

 This is the source Dockerfile for the [`masoudkf/jade-java`](https://hub.docker.com/repository/docker/masoudkf/java-jade) repository on DockerHub.
 The image can be used for both compiling and running [JADE](https://en.wikipedia.org/wiki/Java_Agent_Development_Framework)-based applications.

-Warning: The official JADE [website](https://jade.tilab.com/) appears to be down at the time of this writing.
+:warning: Warning: The official JADE [website](https://jade.tilab.com/) appears to be down at the time of this writing.
 As a result, the image uses another [repo](https://github.com/masoudkarimif/jade-copy) to build JADE `.jar` file.
 I downloaded JADE's source code a while back, and now that the official website is down, I've put everything in this [repo](https://github.com/masoudkarimif/jade-copy).

 ## Compile